webqit/webflo/README.md

 Every rendering and templating concept in Webflo is DOM-based - both with Client-Side Rendering and Server-Side Rendering (going by the default, Webflo-native rendering).
 On the server, Webflo makes this so by making a DOM instance off of your `index.html` file.
 So, we get the same familiar `document` object and DOM elements everywhere!
 Webflo simply makes sure that the data obtained on each navigation is available as part of the `document` object - exposed at `document.state.page`.

 You can access the `document` object (and its `document.state.page` property) both from a custom `render()` function and from a script that you can directly embed on the page.
 + If you defined a custom `render()` function on a your route, you could call the `next()` function to advance the rendering workflow into Webflo's default rendering mode.
-The created `document` instance is returned.
+The created `window` instance is returned.

   ```js
   /**